Don’t have time to read the whole guide right now?

 29. Learn from the experience

 So, the game is finished, the game influencer has posted their video and people are watching it.

 Sure, you can sit back and relax.
 Mission complete, right?

 The process may be finished, but take some time to reflect on it all.

-It is unlikely that every gaming influencer you contacted made a video.
+It is unlikely that every game influencer you contacted made a video.
 If they didn’t give you a reason, think about why they didn’t.

 Maybe they were simply too busy, or it wasn’t the right game.
 But perhaps it was the pitch you made?

 If you have another project in the pipeline, you may want to take a different approach next time.